iamchrissmith/iamchrissmith.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Chris Smith, a technical lead and senior software engineer working in start-ups and formerly in the blockchain industry.
+Hi, I am Chris Smith, a security researcher, protocol engineer and advisor in the blockchain industry.
+In the past I have been a technical lead and senior software engineer working in start-ups.
+If you'd like to find out more about my current work, visit [lefthandcypher.com][lefthandcypher].

 My background includes experience as a small business owner, and as a government and business technology manager.